Dieterbe/dieterblog/content/post/the-last-thing-i-want-to-do-is-write-yet-another-timeseries-database-yet-here-we-are.md

 # Limitations & future plans:

 * only deals with float64 and uint32 unix timestamps in second resolution.
 No ints, bools, text, etc. Some type optimisations may come, but it's all numeric for now.
-* Doesn't use tags for querying or searching.
-This may come.
+* No tags support for querying yet.
+The metrics are tagged but we still need to update the query language to make use of it.
 * no sharding/partitioning.
-Our instances currently take about 15GB of RAM, withjust over 500k active metrics and 400 million points.
+Our instances currently take about 15GB of RAM, with just over 500k active metrics and 400 million points.
 We have to work on a solution to split data across instances or we'll run in trouble once we hit the RAM ceiling on a server.
-* each instance can ingest up to about 100~150k metrics/s, after that CPU starts maxing out (8 core Xeon 2.3 GHz)
+* around 400k metrics/s CPU starts maxing out (8 core Xeon 2.3 GHz).
+We're also seeing ES blocking due to the metadata indexing.
+Both can and will be optimized more.
-* no long term support / endorsement.
-If something better comes along that meets all our criteria, we may jump ship.
+* Unknown future:  If something better comes along that meets all our criteria, we may jump ship.
+We make no commitments to the future of this project currently.
+We may jump or join ship if something better comes along.
+It is currently powering the raintank hosted TSDB early access, but if that changes the commitment to this project will likely change.
-* no computation locality: we pull in all the raw data first from cassandra, then consolidate it.
-Series are only aggregated together in graphite.
-At a certain scale you need to move the computation to the data, but we don't have that problem yet.
+* no computation locality: we pull in all the raw data first from cassandra, then process/consolidate it.
+Further processing/aggregation happens in Graphite.
+At a certain scale you need to move the computation to the data, but we don't have that problem yet, though we do plan to move more of the graphite logic into metric-tank
 * no data locality: we don't have anything that puts related series together.
 Cassandra has been stellar so far though.
 * tied to the rest of the raintank stack (for now).
 We had to make some changes to https://github.com/raintank/graphite-api and use a message format that is almost metrics2.0 compatible, but not quite yet. http://metrics20.org/
 * we use NSQ as our transport, and that's the only ingest method for now.
 A carbon listener would be easy to add.
 We want to transition to kafka because it has strong ordering guarantees, NSQ does not.
 And we need orderderd ingest for compression & rollups.